Pike County Court

 David Brewer (b.
 March 7, 1971) is an American attorney, outdoorsman, soldier, and politician.
 He is a Christian and lives in Summit, Pike County, Mississippi, with his wife, Deidre.
-He is a veteran of the Gulf War, a former Nuclear Missile Launch Officer and since 2008, he has served as the elected Pike County Attorney (County Prosecutor).
+He is a veteran of the Gulf War, a former Nuclear Missile Launch Officer, former Pike County Prosecutor ('08-22) and he took the bench as Pike County Court Judge in 2023.

 In 1989, when David Lee Brewer graduated from McComb High School and left this community to attend the United States Air Force Academy, he vowed he would return to his home one day.
 Seventeen years later, after serving his country, attending law school and briefly practicing law in Jackson, MS, in 2006, he did return and did so with the desire to help make McComb and Southwest Mississippi a better place to live by stepping into the judicial system as a public servant for the people of our area.